ACCA are Leeds based dance theatre duo Anna Cabré-Verdiell Bosch and Charlotte Arnold.

 Blending fashion, theatre and dance with a sprinkle of evolutionary biology, life and the journey to EVEolution, is a catwalk.

 Another strand of ACCA’s work is their writing practice.
 On one side, ACCA’s blog is a space for Anna and Charlotte to comment on daily life through creative, critical and thoughtful pieces of writing.

-On another note, as writing is an aspect of their collaboration that they were looking to further develop, ACCA has recently launched an online magazine under the title Artychoke.
+On another note, as writing is an aspect of their collaboration that they were looking to further develop, ACCA has recently launched an online magazine under the title Artychoke Zine.
 The purpose behind this seasonal publication is to emphasise and showcase arts and culture as extraordinary tools of and for resistance.
-The publication's first issue has brought together twelve artists from a multiplicity of disciplines such as illustration, poetry, photography, tattoo art, motion design, dance and graphic design.
-With resistance as the core subject of the zine, the specific theme for the first edition was a reflection on resistance over 2020.
-The result is a strong an beautiful compilation of new pieces that marks the birth of Artychoke zine.
+The publication's first and second issues have brought together twenty artists from a multiplicity of disciplines such as illustration, poetry, photography, tattoo art, motion design, dance, music, embroidered art, writing and graphic design.
+With resistance as the core subject of the zine, the first and second editions' specific themes focused on a reflection on resistance over 2020 and the politics of the pandemic respectively.

 Both Charlotte and Anna - as independent practitioners - have recently been asked to take over on the running of ProDance Leeds - Leeds professional dance classes programme - as part of a trio with dance artist and producer João Maio.

 I am delighted to be writing in support of ACCA’s application for funding to develop their new work ‘Cautivas’.